Eangly99/astrox-license/README.md

 # AstroX License

-A production-grade, high-performance Discord bot and REST API for managing, verifying, and distributing licenses for Minecraft plugins (Spigot/Paper).
+A high-performance Discord bot and REST API for managing, verifying, and distributing licenses for Minecraft plugins (Spigot/Paper).
 Built using Node.js (v23+) and Discord.js v14.

 ---